roundedrectangle/SailDiscord/README.md

 	pkcon install python3-pip # install pip
 ~~pip install discord.py-self --user # install the library~~

 For now you should install the development version of the library.
-Here's how to do that:
+Here's how to do that (installing pip is still needed):

 	pkcon install git # not sure if it is needed on mobile cd ~